syncfusion-content/windowsforms-docs/WindowsForms/Tools/HubTile/Tile-Press-Behavior.md

-_Note: EnableTileSlideEffect is applicable only for DefaultTile and PulsingTile types._
+> _Note: EnableTileSlideEffect is applicable only for DefaultTile and PulsingTile types._

 ![hub](Concept-and-Features_images/Concept-and-Features_img19.png)
+Figure 1649: Tile Press Behavior